 The Handbook also ventures into territory where there is not necessarily a right answer.
-While there may be only one way to register or one time limit for an opening statement, there is certainly not a single way to be successful at putting together a winning case.
+While there may be only one way to register, there is certainly not a single way to be successful at putting together a winning case.
 Nevertheless, we recognize that it is more helpful for new programs to have some suggestions on strategies in building and presenting a case.
 Thus, based on our collective experience, we have tried to provide some suggestions and examples of methods and tactics that have in the past been successful.
 But that's not to say that your coach or captain or the judges who score you in competition will necessarily agree.
 After all, the subjectivity inherent in the scoring of trial performances and the fact that any program-from the newest to the most experienced-can win any given round is part of both the beauty and frustration of college mock trial.